NicolasMuras/Django-login-system/README.md

 <strong>Create admin user:</strong>
 <br>
 <br>
-Allows you to create an Admin user yo can access to /admin and you will have higher permissions.
+Allows you to create an Admin user.
+You can access to /admin and you will have higher permissions.
 <br>
 <br>
 <pre><code>docker ps